puppetlabs/puppetlabs-puppet_agent/README.markdown

 * Puppet, Facter, Hiera, and MCollective.
 * Puppet's SSL directory and puppet.conf.
-* MCollective's server.cfg.
+* MCollective's server.cfg and client.cfg.
 * Removes deprecated settings from puppet.conf.
-* Updates puppet.conf and server.cfg for behavioral changes in puppet-agent (future parser is the now the default, and MCollective has a new varlog location).
+* Updates puppet.conf and server.cfg for behavioral changes in puppet-agent (future parser is now the default, and MCollective has a new varlog location).

 ### Setup Requirements